-MYCIN Context Tree was structured to respond to 4 questions. - 1) What symptoms does the patient show - 2) What microbes infect the patient - 3) What antibiotics are effective against the microbes - 4) What is the most appropriate antibiotic.
+MYCIN Context Tree was structured to respond to 4 questions.

+- 1) What symptoms does the patient show - 2) What microbes infect the patient - 3) What antibiotics are effective against the microbes - 4) What is the most appropriate antibiotic.

 The context tree was called the "Dynamic Tree", and was composed of instances of each context.

 The context tree served to focus reasoning.

 PARAMETERS

 Each context was composed of a number of parameters.
 Each parameter was described by a data structure.

 Attributes of Parameters included:

-Expect: {Y/N, NUMB, ONE_OF, ANY_OF} PROMPT: A sentence to ask for the value of the parameter.
+Expect : {Y/N, NUMB, ONE_OF, ANY_OF}

+PROMPT : A sentence to ask for the value of the parameter.

 LABDATA (Y/N): Whether the parameter should be requested from the doctor or inferred automatically by the system.

-(LABDATA was later renamed "ASK-FIRST") LOOKAHEAD: A list of rules for inferring the value of a Parameter.
+(LABDATA was later renamed "ASK-FIRST")

+LOOKAHEAD: A list of rules for inferring the value of a Parameter.

 TRANS: An English language explanation of the parameter and the meaning of its values.

 Extensive pre-coding of English sentences allowed to system to appear capable of intelligent dialog.
 The MYCIN system could almost pass the Turing Test!

 PARAMETER Categories:

 SingleValued: Parameter could take a single value.
 If multiple values are provided the most likely must be determined.

 MultiValued: The parameter could have multiple values.
 A fact was created for each value.

-Binary: A Boolean value; A single value that can be Yes or No Reasoning between alternative single valued parameters required some for me evidential reasoning.
+Binary: A Boolean value; A single value that can be Yes or No

+Reasoning between alternative single valued parameters required some for me evidential reasoning.
 For this, the MYCIN team invented a "Confidence Factor".

-The MYCIN Confidence Factor ALL facts in MYCIN are labeled with a confidence Factor $CF \in [-1, 1]$ ALL rules in MYCIN are labeled with a FORCE: $CF \in [-1, 1]$.
-RULES MYCIN reasons with goal directed backward chaining rules.
-Rules in MYCIN implement a form of "ABDUCTION". $$A \wedge B \xrightarrow{CF} R \rightarrow C$$ At any instant, MYCIN is trying to PROVE a GOAL (C).
+The MYCIN Confidence Factor

+ALL facts in MYCIN are labeled with a confidence Factor $CF \in [-1, 1]$ ALL rules in MYCIN are labeled with a FORCE: $CF \in [-1, 1]$.

+RULES

+MYCIN reasons with goal directed backward chaining rules.

+Rules in MYCIN implement a form of "ABDUCTION".

+$A \land B CFR \rightarrow C$

+At any instant, MYCIN is trying to PROVE a GOAL (C).

 The goal is the conclusion part of a rule.
-For this MYCIN attempts to prove the condition part of the rule, $A \wedge B$ $$A \wedge B \xrightarrow{CF} R \rightarrow C = To prove C$$ , try to prove A and B.
+For this MYCIN attempts to prove the condition part of the rule, A \land B

+$A \land B CFR> C =$ To prove C, try to prove A and B.